tejash098/Expense-manager/README.md

-Here is a clean, professional **README.md** for your Expense Dashboard React project 👇 You can copy and paste this directly into a new file named **README.md** in your project root.

----

-## 📌 Expense Dashboard – React App
+# Expense Dashboard

-Expense Dashboard is a simple React-based personal finance tracker that allows users to record expenses, categorize transactions, track their monthly spending, and view budget insights.
+A simple and interactive Expense Dashboard application built using **React**.
+Users can add expenses, view transaction history, and track their budget.

 ---